tcdi/plrust/doc/src/try-plrust-with-docker.md

 * This Dockerfile and resulting image should not be used in production.
 It does not take many security precautions into consideration.
 As such, the way `Dockerfile.try` is constructed should not be considered a best practice as it relates to setting up and securing a Postgres instance with PL/Rust installed.

-* The Postgres data directories, logs and built PL/Rust functions are not persistent and are destroyed upon continer termination.
+* The Postgres data directories, logs and built PL/Rust functions are not persistent and are destroyed upon container termination.
 Externally mounting Postgres' data, log and function directories is outside the scope of this example.